joaoasrosa/joaoasrosa.github.io/_speaking/2018-11-09-p3x-changing-mindsets-developers-can-understand-the-business-too.md

 ---
-title: 'From EventStorming to CoDDDing'
+title: 'Changing mindsets: developers can understand the business too!'
 description: >
- In the Domain Driven Design world everyone points to the ubiquitous language as paramount to the success of the project.
+ In the Domain-Driven Design world everyone points to the ubiquitous language as paramount to the success of the project.
 However, often the developers fall under the pitfall of the technical jargon; the business assumes the developers have all the necessary business knowledge, given incomplete requirements; combining all these communication problems leads to frustration, missed opportunities and ultimately to project failure.
  <br />
  <br />
  Given the miscommunications and misunderstandings between the development and the business, several questions arise: how can you learn to communicate and closely cooperate with the business, or even better be part of the same team?
 Also, how can you help the business to deliver a clear vision?